Notebooks

 Saving a Coop notebook to file

-You can access notebooks that other users have posted publicly at the Explore page.
+You can access notebooks that other users have posted publicly at the Coop Content page.

-Notebooks can be copied and downloaded the same way as other EDSL objects: by calling the pull() method on the Notebook class or the get method on a Coop client object and passing the notebook’s uuid.
-We can also use the to_file() method to save the notebook to a file:
+Notebooks can be copied and downloaded the same way as other EDSL objects: by calling the pull() method on the Notebook constructor or the get method on a Coop client object and passing the notebook’s uuid.
+You can also use the to_file() method to save the notebook to a file:

 from edsl import Notebook